 Krill are plentiful in the oceans, because whales eat them, and poop out nutrients as a by-product.
 The krill actually need this cycle to reproduce – no krill eating, no krill breeding.
 It’s a surprising and extraordinary life-cycle.

 It’s not sustainable to remove large quantities of krill from any place in the ocean that’s not been certified by marine biologists who have studied the full cycle of life in that specific region.
 Only one area of water has been certified as sustainable – it’s in Antarctica.
 Don’t be tempted to buy krill-based Omega 3 products that are made from whale food.
 Whales are the engines behind our planet’s oxygen production system, so eating their fuel isn’t smart if we want to keep breathing.

 If you’re reading this, you no doubt know about curcumins in turmeric, and their ability to reduce inflammation.
 However, you probably don’t know that this isn’t true for all people.
 I’m one of the many people with a mild intolerance to turmeric, in any form.
-It’s due to the high sulphur content – I also have a mild allergy to the onion family, for the same reason.
+It’s due to the high sulphur content – I also have a mild intolerance to the onion family, for the same reason.
 I'm fine with cooked onions and garlic, but I can’t eat raw green onions without getting a headache.
 Or red wine.